Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Reflection/TypeInfo.md

 #### Returns

-true if c and the current Type represent the same type, or if the current Type is in the inheritance hierarchy of c , or if the current Type is an interface that c implements, or if c is a generic type parameter and the current Type represents one of the constraints of c. false if none of these conditions are true, or if c is null.
+true if c and the current Type represent the same type, or if the current Type is in the inheritance hierarchy of c, or if the current Type is an interface that c implements, or if c is a generic type parameter and the current Type represents one of the constraints of c. false if none of these conditions are true, or if c is null.